ray-project/ray/doc/source/user-profiling.rst

 This method does have its own limitations, however.
 The Ray Timeline can only show timing info about Ray tasks, and not timing for normal Python functions.
-This can be an issue especially for debugging slow Python code running on the driver, and not running as a task on one of the workers.
+This can be an issue especially for debugging slow Python code that is running on the driver, and not running as a task on one of the workers.
 The other profiling techniques above are options that do cover profiling normal Python functions.

 Currently, whenever initializing Ray, a URL is generated and printed in the terminal.
 This URL can be used to view Ray's web UI as a Jupyter